 69 days is more than two months, so the temperatures you are experiencing in your basement in January could be reminiscent of the temperatures of the soil in November.

-The rest of the home would not have the slow rate of temperature range that the basement’s foundation and surrounding soil would have, so it would experience the same heat or cold of the current season.
+The rest of the home would not have the slow rate of temperature change that the basement’s foundation and surrounding soil would have, so it would experience the same heat or cold of the current season.

 In the winter, if you have exterior insulation, it is likely that your basement is experiencing the temperatures of the past warmer months while the rest of your home is colder and is experiencing the cold of the current month.